-The Journalism program has a distinguished faculty, including winners of the Pulitzer Prize and the Freedom Forum Journalism Teacher of the Year Award.
+The Journalism Department has a distinguished faculty, including winners of the Pulitzer Prize and the Freedom Forum Journalism Teacher of the Year Award.
 Our alumni work at dozens of media outlets around the world, such as The New York Times, The Boston Globe, National Public Radio, The Associated Press and NBC News.

 Journalism offers a B.A. degree through the College of Social and Behavioral Sciences.
 Students normally begin taking Journalism courses in the first semester of their sophomore year.
 With planning, students entering the major as a junior can complete the major in four semesters.